apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 ## 1. Summary

-This proposal introduces Pipeline Executor: A runtime executor that by scheduling splitted subgraph of relay graph in pipeline to implement task level parallism to improve compute throughput.
+This proposal introduces Pipeline Executor: A runtime executor that schedules a list of Relay modules in pipeline to achieve task level parallelism to improve computation throughput.

 ## 2. Motivation